valhalla/valhalla-docs/add-routing-to-a-map.md

 [...]
 ```

 Mapzen Turn-by-Turn also provides the ability to specify additional waypoints through which your route should pass, such as visiting family in Kansas and Arizona and bobbing your head at Grand Canyon National Park.
 Currently, you can drag the start and end points (and add waypoints in between) to update the routing, but the route will not be recalculated until you drop the points.
 On your own, you can set the option for `routeWhileDragging` to `true` if you want to update the route while moving points on the map, although this can be slow and costly to make many queries.
-You can read more about the options available for `L.Routing.control` in the [Leaflet Routing Machine API documentation](http://www.liedman.net/leaflet-routing-machine/api/).

 ## Change the route line color